 Congratulations on completing the registration process.
 The business is ready to prepare and file monthly and annual tax returns with FIRS.
 Tax registration is the starting point in the tax compliance cycle.

-Complying with multiple tax laws which apply to a company’s operations is the second step.
+Complying with multiple tax laws on a company’s operations is the second step.
 The next phase is a crucial one as it involves strict fines for non-compliance.
 Businesses should put structure in place to manage their tax affairs to minimize their tax exposure.